freddyroosevelt/weatherapi/README.md

-#Objective of app: Fetch the weather in any city.
+# Fetch the weather in any city.

 -- Fetch the weather in any city using Node.js, Promises & the OpenWeatherMap Api